Schubert Eisenstein series and Poisson summation for Schubert varieties: Introduction

 \subsection{Acknowledgments}

 We appreciate the encouragement and questions of D.~Bump.
 Answering his questions led to a generalization of our original main result and simplifications in exposition.
-The authors thank S.~Leslie for answering questions about parabolic subgroups and M.~Brion for answering several questions about Schubert cells (and in particular for observing Lemma \ref{lem:CP:smooth}).
+The authors thank S.~Leslie for help with parabolic subgroups and M.~Brion for answering several questions about Schubert cells (and in particular for observing Lemma \ref{lem:CP:smooth}).
 We also thank D.~Ginzburg and F.~Shahidi for encouragement, S.~Kudla for answering a question on Eisenstein series and M.~Hanzer for explaining how to derive Theorem \ref{thm:GLn} from her paper \cite{Hanzer:Muic} with G.~Muic.
 The second author thanks H.~Hahn for her constant support and encouragement and for her help with the structure of the paper.
+Finally, both authors thank the anonymous referee for suggestions that improved the exposition.